Thursday, April 30, 2009

 They can start by reading Suddenly By Richard Fernandez.

-I was reminded this week that Harry Nillson died 15 years ago.
+I was reminded that Harry Nillson died in 1994 or 22 years ago.
 I guess that time flies.
+He was 52 and died from heart complications.

 He was very creative.